dottxado/email-fields-for-woocommerce/readme.txt

 == Changelog ==

+= 1.3.1 =
+* Update version for WordPress repository

 = 1.3 =
 * Small refactor of the internal structure of the code
 * Update of some dependencies